1935 Grand Prix season: Teams and drivers

 The Scuderia Ferrari remained Alfa Romeo's primary team, but after the death of Guy Moll and loss of Varzi to Auto Union were in a difficult position.
 Louis Chiron remained but it took a personal directive from Italian leader Benito Mussolini to force Ferrari to re-hire the great Tazio Nuvolari to maintain Italy's racing prestige.
 Nuvolari had previously left the team acrimoniously in the middle of the 1933 season.
 Nuvolari thus joined Chiron, René Dreyfus and a number of Italian regulars brought in to fill the grids with Ferrari's cars.
 For the first time, Alfa Romeo also released the Tipo B for sale to privateers and a number were quickly snapped up, being instantly competitive in their local races.

 Maserati followed Alfa Romeo's lead and took on board the Scuderia Subalpina of Conte Luigi della Chiesa as its de facto works team.
 Team drivers were the experienced Philippe Étancelin and Goffredo Zehender, with a number of other drivers brought in as support.
 They ran a mix of the 8CM (3.0 and 3.2-litre versions) and the newer 6C-34.
 Whitney Straight had given up racing but Maserati still had a variety of customer teams including Gino Rovere and the Gruppo Genovese San Giorgio (Italy), Écurie Braillard (Switzerland) and Scuderia Villapadierna (Spain).

 Bugatti was in the worst shape of the five manufacturers, stripped of their best drivers and running an increasingly dated car based on the elderly Type 35 chassis.
 Long-time team manager ”Meo” Costantini had retired at the end of the last season and returned to Italy.
 Jean Bugatti took up the role in his stead.
-The works team drivers were 40-year old Robert Benoist and the bright young prospect Jean-Pierre Wimille.
+The works team drivers were 40-year old Robert Benoist and the young prospect Jean-Pierre Wimille.
 The company sold four of the eight Type 59 cars to English drivers and were supported by a squadron of privateer drivers still filling out the fields with their Type 51s and Type 35s in the non-championship races.

 Anglo-American Whitney Straight had left Grand Prix racing at the start of the year after unsuccessfully trying to buy an Auto Union car for his team.
 There were still a number of wealthy owner-drivers running several cars at local events or their own national Grand Prix.
 The change of the voiturette regulations opened those races to the older 1.5-litre Bugattis and Maseratis, but it was the new British ERA cars proving the cars to beat.
 Aside from the works team run by Raymond Mays, there were notable privateer efforts by Englishman Richard Seaman and wealthy Siamese Prince Birabongse (racing under the pseudonym of 'B. Bira').

 These tables only intend to cover entries in the major races, using the key above.
 It includes all starters in the European Championship races.
 Sources: